 - Represented a nonprofit renewable energy company in connection with its development and installation of renewable energy projects in the State of New York.

 - Represented a Tibetan asylum seeker before the U.S. Court of Appeals for the Second Circuit.
 Co-authored appellate brief.

-Jocelyn is admitted to practice in the State of New York and is pending admission to practice in the State of Maine.
-She is a member of the American Bar Association, the New York State Bar Association, and the Maine State Bar Association.
+Jocelyn is admitted to practice in Maine and the State of New York.
+She is a member of the American Bar Association, the New York State Bar Association and the Maine State Bar Association.